alexber2024/gan/README.md

-# Generating Monet-style images using CycleGAN
+# Generating Monet-style images with CycleGAN

 This project is based on a Kaggle competition: [I’m Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started)